TechGeek01/blog.flippedbits.io/content/post/2020-07-06-wrangling-dns-pt-03-pfblockerng.md

 This is part of a multi-part series on DNS.
 Part 4 will be coming soon!
 {{< /alert >}}

-Everyone loves adblock, myself included, so of course I set up a Pi-hole a whole ago.
+Everyone loves adblock, myself included, so of course I set up a Pi-hole a while ago.
 It does so much more than just regular old browser-based adblock does, because there's no option to block ads with a browser extension in things like Android apps.

 But now that we have this set up, you might be wondering if there's another way.
 After all, in a homelab environment, of course everyone always wants to screw with things.
 Well, you'd be right.
 Conveniently, pfSense has a package called pfBlockerNG, that aims to basically do something like Pi-hole.
 It's not strictly for ad-blocking, but rather for general purpose DNS filtering.